akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-product-requirements.md

 * required attributes

 :::info
-The attribute used as identifier will be displayed in read- only in the Supplier Onboarder.
+The attribute used as identifier will be displayed in read-only in the Supplier Onboarder.
 :::

 # Via flat files import